Phone (202) 903-7303

 Before coming to the National Forum, Debbie directed Harvey Mudd’s Transnational Relationships Lab – a research initiative dedicated to the exploration of adverse effects on involuntarily separated migrant families.
 In addition to leading research efforts within the community, she organized seminars on how to conduct culturally competent research with communities of color for the junior research assistants.
 These seminars equipped them with various qualitative research strategies and prepared them for infield research.

-Debbie was recently accepted into the Next Generation Leaders of Color Program – a year-long program that utilizes a multicultural framework to deepen management and leadership capabilities and promote organizational change.
+Debbie is a graduate of the Next Generation Leaders of Color Program – a year-long program that utilizes a multicultural framework to deepen management and leadership capabilities and promote organizational change.